lectair/Saeta/README.md

 ## Deployment

-To see a glimpse on what the frontend will look like, go into `saeta\frontend` and run main file with uvicorn
+To see a glimpse on what the frontend will look like, go into `saeta/frontend` and run main file with uvicorn

 ```bash
   cd saeta\frontend